Kyrpel/Twitter-Accounts-Analyzer/README.md

-# Cyprus Twitter Accounts Analyzer
+# Twitter Accounts Analyzer

-This project is a Twitter data analysis tool that fetches tweets from Twitter using the Twitter API, saves the tweets and user data into a MongoDB database, and then displays the results in a Streamlit app.
-The tool is specifically designed to analyze Twitter accounts in Cyprus.
+This project is a Twitter data analysis tool that fetches tweets from Twitter using the Twitter API, saves the tweets and user data into a local MongoDB database, and then displays the results in a Streamlit app.
+The tool is specifically designed to analyze Twitter accounts in based on geoloaction.

 ## Project Structure